-MAC has 6 fire extinguishers in halls on the third floor.
+MAC has 6 fire extinguishers in halls on the 3rd floor.
 The Skills Laboratory is equipped with an eye wash system.
-In addition there is an Automated Electronic Defibrillator (AED) located in the msin front lobby to the right of the large monitor.
-Also in the front lobby is a NOAA radio for up-to-date weather and other environmental conditions.
+Additionally, there is an Automated Electronic Defibrillator (AED) located in the main front lobby to the right of the large monitor.
+Also, in the front lobby is a NOAA radio for up-to-date weather and other environmental conditions.

-In Case of Fire: All occupants are to evacuate the building safely through the nearest exit and meet on the hill in front of Seabury Center.

-In Case of a Tornado Warning: All occupants are to move to the 1st floor restrooms.
-If unable to go that far, choose the bathroom inside of MAC 370 or restrooms on MACs 3rd floor (central location with no windows).

-In Case of a Campus Threat: http://catalog.berea.edu/en/Current/Student-Handbook/Student-Rights-and-Responsibilities/Campus-Safety-and-Security.
+- In Case of Fire: Evacuate the building safely through the nearest exit and meet on the hill in front of Seabury Center. - In Case of a Tornado Warning: All occupants are to move to the 1st floor restrooms.
+If unable to go that far, choose the bathroom inside of MAC 370 or restrooms on MACs 3rd floor (central location with no windows). - In Case of a Campus Threat: http://catalog.berea.edu/en/Current/Student-Handbook/Student-Rights-and-Responsibilities/Campus-Safety-and-Security.